o3de/o3de.org/content/docs/user-guide/assets/scene-settings/meshes-tab.md

 The Material modifier helps automatically manage the contents of the `.material` file that corresponds to the mesh group when mesh assets are updated.

 A material is a combination of shaders and properties that define the surface of a mesh.
-Materials contain shader and texture assignments, settings for shader properties such as smoothness, opacity, emissive color, and if necessary, a physics material assignment that defines physical surface properties such as friction.
+Materials contain shader and texture assignments, settings for shader properties such as smoothness, opacity or emissive color.

 | Property | Description |
 | - | - |